deepsquare-io/ClusterFactory/web/docs/getting-started/04-argo-apps-deployment.md

   <reponame>/<app>
 ```

 We would store these commands in scripts.
-However, ArgoCD is capable of deploying Helm applications, but also Kustomize and vanilla Kubernetes definition files.
-ArgoCD is also able to synchronize with the remote repository, which means that it is able to perform rolling updates.
+However, Argo CD is capable of deploying Helm applications, but also Kustomize and vanilla Kubernetes definition files.
+Argo CD is also able to synchronize with the remote repository, which means that it is able to perform rolling updates.

 This way, we are able to centralize and every definition, configuration and environments files inside a Git repository, with a common syntax, in YAML.

-More details on ArgoCD [here](https://argo-cd.readthedocs.io/en/stable/).
+More details on Argo CD [here](https://argo-cd.readthedocs.io/en/stable/).

 ### 2.1.
 Volumes

 We are going the create 2 storage classes with the NFS CSI driver.
 The deployment of k0s should have the [NFS CSI driver](https://github.com/kubernetes-csi/csi-driver-nfs) pre-deployed.

-You could use other type of storage like [Rook](https://rook.io) or [Longhorn](https://longhorn.io).
+You could use other types of storage like [Rook](https://rook.io) or [Longhorn](https://longhorn.io).

 ```yaml title="argo/my-monitoring/storageclasses.yaml"
 apiVersion: storage.k8s.io/v1